FarronF/limerick-council-meetings/meetings/2015/03/04-Monthly Meeting of Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 4th February 2015.md

 that it was a wonderful opportunity to take ownership of the City and County.

-The Members praised and supported the initiative.---
+The Members praised and supported the initiative.
+---
 4

 QUESTIONS